 Need a simple little sauce that you can put on chicken, in stir fry, or in any dish that needs a citrus twist?
-This Easy Orange Sauce recipe really is easy and so delicious!
+This Easy Orange Sauce recipe is easy and so delicious!

 This is another recipe we often make, and I recently posted it on my weekly meal plan. 🙂 I once again had many requests for the recipe, so I’m getting this out for you today!